kirstenbussiere/jekyll-now/_posts/2018-03-24-publishing.md

 ## Open Source Platforms

 **Publishing, _n_**

 " The action or business of preparing and issuing books, newspapers, etc., for public sale or distribution; an instance of this."

+**Transitioning Online**

+The increased use and access to online platforms over the last few decades has brought a large amount of scholarship online.
+And while the internet have the potential to make academic work more accessible, this is only true if everyone has the same access to the internet in the first place.

 **Open Textbooks**